Washington: Facts and Figures

 Exports and Growth

-• Agricultural exports are important to Washington's' economy, totaling $3.9 billion in 2020, according to the USDA.6
+• Agricultural exports are important to Washington's economy, totaling $3.5 billion annually, according to the USDA.6

 Education and Research